NHTSA/IACP "Drug Recognition Expert" (DRE) Training Overview:

 This course is taught by a former certified DRE Instructor who has actually trained law enforcement officers in the NHTSA/IACP DRE student course and DRE instructor course.

 Participants will receive a thorough overview in the newly released 2018 NHTSA/IACP DRE Pre-School & DRE 7-Day training curriculum that officers attend nationwide.
-Emphasis will be made on analyzing a DRE case file, to include, the DRE Face Sheet & DRE Narrative report, how to compare the two with one another and with the Drug Symptomology Chart, as well as emphasis on each specific step involved in a 12-step DRE evaluation.
+Emphasis will be made on analyzing a DRE case file, including, the DRE Face Sheet & DRE Narrative report, how to compare the two with one another and with the Drug Symptomology Chart, as well as emphasis on each specific step involved in a 12-step DRE evaluation.
 Time will also be spent covering the IACP’s rules and regulations that officers are required to follow in order to become certified and to recertify as a DRE.

 Pharmacology / Toxicology Instructor: Randall Tackett, Ph.D.
 Pharmacology Professor UGA